 As we move past the financial crisis, the global economy has become thirsty for growth.
 While the BRIC countries escaped relatively unscathed and have been enjoying buoyant growth, the economic picture in Eastern Europe and the Middle East has become polarised: businesses are either flourishing or continuing to suffer.
 Western Europe and North America have felt the economic pain much more deeply and remain fragile.
 However, wherever they are, entrepreneurs around the world are all working hard to spark the economic revival and the next stage of business growth, hoping to instil optimism and a breath of fresh air into what remains a convalescent economy.
-Dr. Denise Kenyon-Rouvinez, The Wild Group Professor and co-Director of the IMD Global Family Business Center at IMD, explains the various strategies of financing and growth applied by family businesses and makes recommendations on how to think out of the box.
+Dr. Denise Kenyon-Rouvinez, The Wild Group Professor, explains the various strategies of financing and growth applied by family businesses and makes recommendations on how to think out of the box.
 While everyone is ready to turn the page and move forward, the question of growth is particularly tricky for family businesses and needs to be planned for carefully.
 Families need to consider two essential points:

 1. Strategy: growing or not growing – is there a choice?
 And if growth is the choice – at what pace?

 2. Financials: what resources are needed to finance growth, and how much control over the business does the family want to retain?

 1. Strategy: growing or not growing, and the pace of growth